 Doing Business measures the time and cost for resolving a standardized commercial dispute through a local first-instance court.
-In addition, this year it introduces a new measure, the quality of judicial processes index, evaluating whether each economy has adopted a series of good practices that promote quality and efficiency in the court system.
-This new index replaces the indicator on procedures, which was eliminated this year.
+In addition, Doing Business measures the quality of judicial processes index, evaluating whether each economy has adopted a series of good practices that promote quality and efficiency in the court system.
 The ranking of economies on the ease of enforcing contracts is determined by sorting their distance to frontier scores.
 These scores are the simple average of the distance to frontier scores for each of the component indicators.